lewagon/dotfiles/01-Ruby/05-Regular-Expressions/Reboot-03-Instacart/README.md

 ### Modeling the store and the cart

 - How do we model the `store` and the `cart`?
-- What's the most convenient stucture for each one?
+- What's the **most adapted stucture for each one**?
 - Should we use an array?
-- Should we use a hash?
-With which keys and which values?
+Should we use a hash (which keys and which values)?

 **Brainstorm about it with your teacher before starting!**